ScottVandervort/Calabasas/readme.txt

 			Dispose of Text; Probably should only create when changes.
 			Makesure scaling still fits in screen.
-			Save / Load points from file for static testing
+			Save / Load points from file for static testing Command line should be able to accept sources ..
+Kinnect or File of Points.

+			Renderer owns the form.
+It is the only thing that can accept keyboard input.
+As such, should it "tell" the camera to store points or should it store points itself?

+			Camera / Tracker tracks the face and sneds points to render for display.